gytterberg/technical-interview-prep/algorithms/6-functional-programming/2-steph-curry.md

 ### TO

-* When you interviewee finishes, make sure they check and make sure that their curried functions are re-usable, and that they can handle more than one argument at a time
+* When your interviewee finishes, make sure they check and that their curried functions are re-usable, and that they can handle more than one argument at a time

 ---